12-36 count pack

 Overall Review – 3/5

-These are simply “good”, but not much more.
+The Fantasia Watercolor Pencils are simply “good”, but not much more.
 The color choices are somewhat lacking and when you compound this with some blending issues, complaints of less-than-vivid colors and difficulty stacking layers then you have a hard sell.
 There are some strong points such as a nice flowing wax core and attractive packaging, but for the price which is on the high-end for beginner to intermediate users, there are better options out there.
-We hope that Fantasia finds some ways sto improve this set as we really enjoy their tradtional colored pencils.
+We hope that Fantasia finds some ways to improve this set as we really enjoy their traditional colored pencils.